Mind uploading: Relevant technologies and techniques

+AI-based "digital self" applications

+Related to the "loosely coupled off-loading" (LCOL) idea of using self-reports and life-logs to approximate aspects of a person's mental contents, some consumer applications use user-provided text (e.g., journaling) to build conversational AI companions or "digital selves"; this differs from whole-brain emulation because it does not involve brain scanning or simulation of brain tissue.
+Examples include AI companion/chatbot services such as Replika and Character.AI, and a mobile application called Mind Upload which describes itself as allowing users to "upload your consciousness" by submitting thoughts and memories.

 Computational complexity

 Estimates of how much processing power is needed to emulate a human brain at various levels, along with the fastest and slowest supercomputers from TOP500 and a $1000 PC.
 Note the logarithmic scale.
-The (exponential) trend line for the fastest supercomputer reflects a doubling every 14 months.
+The (exponential) trend line for the fastest supercomputer has a doubling time of 15 months.
 Kurzweil believes that mind uploading will be possible at neural simulation, while the Sandberg & Bostrom report is less certain about where consciousness arises.

 Advocates of mind uploading point to Moore's law to support the notion that the necessary computing power will be available within a few decades.
 But the actual computational requirements for running an uploaded human mind are very difficult to quantify, potentially rendering such an argument specious.

 Regardless of the techniques used to capture or recreate the function of a human mind, the processing demands are likely to be immense, due to the large number of neurons in the human brain along with the considerable complexity of each neuron.

 Required computational capacity strongly depends on the chosen level of simulation model scale: